Global Entry for kids

 The Global Entry application fee is $100 — the same for adults and children.
 The fee is non-refundable, so keep that in mind before you apply. $100 per person in a family adds up, but it’s worth every penny.
 Next time you’re coming home from a long international trip with tired or jet-lagged, cranky kids, zipping through Customs and Border Protection will be priceless.

-Some of the best travel credit cards will reimburse you $100 towards your Global Entry application fee, which should help you save money on at least one of your family members.
+Some of the best travel credit cards will reimburse you up to $100 towards your Global Entry application fee, which should help you save money on at least one of your family members.
 Popular travel cards that will reimburse you for the Global Entry fee include:

 - The Platinum Card® from American Express